vamshi2011/Fish_species_prediction/README.md

+# Important
+The dataset is provided in the repository as well as a link to download the dataset is provided in the Fish_species_prediction.ipynb file.
+After downloading the dataset locally in the system , then upload the dataset to the google collab to use it.

 # Fish_species_prediction
 This projects predicts the selected species of fish(Perch ,Bream, Roach, Pike, Smelt, Parkki, Whitefish) based on its length , height , weight.
 We have used the K Nearest Neighbours classifier from the sklearn library.